ntustison/Histograms/Text/titlePage.md

 \LARGE

-{\bf Histograms should not be used to segment hyperpolarized gas images of the lung}
+{\bf Spatial information should be exploited to segment hyperpolarized gas images of the lung}

 \vspace{1.5 cm}